Laurae2/Laurae/README.md

 * Improve Cross-Entropy optimization by providing a more powerful frontend (at the expense of the user's necessary knowledge) in order to converge better on feature selection & but slower on hyperparameter optimization of black boxes
 * Load sparse data directly as dgCMatrix (sparse matrix)
 * Plot massive amount of data in an easily readable picture
+* Add unlimited colors to the Color Brewer palettes

 **Sparsity SVMLight converter benchmark:**